Laserfiche/laserfiche-api-use-cases-dotnet/README.md

 - Select the app service account to be the one created on step 1 and click the 'Save changes' button
 - Click on the 'Authentication' Tab and create a new Access Key
 - Click the 'Download key as base-64 string' button for later use
+- Select the required scope for reading the repository in the 'Authentication' tab ("repository.Read").

 ### 3. Clone this repo on your local machine